Are you looking at hatching bearded dragon eggs?

-Make sure the temperature and humidity stay in a good range.
+Make sure the temperature and humidity stay in a reasonable range.

 Depending on your incubator, you may also want to keep an eye out for mold on the exterior of your eggs’ shells.

-This is a sign the surface of the eggs are getting too much direct moisture.
+This is a sign the surface of the eggs is getting too much direct moisture.

 Lower the humidity or dab dry the eggshells to help keep the mold down.